 This article covers how to create a recipe in NutriAdmin.

-Step 1: Click on Recipes & Foods.
+Step 1: Click on Recipes & Foods then My Recipes.

-Step 2: Click on New Recipe
+Step 3: Click on New Recipe.

 When you click on upload, your browser will let you choose a picture from your computer to upload.
 Please take into account there are restrictions on what kinds of images you can upload.